 The mission of the College of Optometry is to prepare, educate and train optometric physicians to practice at the highest level of proficiency, integrity, and professionalism; and to provide a multidisciplinary environment that encourage scholarly activity, lifelong learning, and service.

-Forty-six full-time faculty members provide outstanding and dedicated training to our students.
-We have a 94% retention rate over the past 3 years (Class of 2015=93.5%, Class of 2016=94.2% and Class of 2017=91.4%).
+Fifty-two full-time faculty members and administrators provide outstanding and dedicated training to our students.
+We have a 93% average four-year graduation rate over the past 3 years (Class of 2015=93.5%, Class of 2016=94.2% and Class of 2017=91.4%).
 Our attrition rates are low at 1.6%, 1.8% and 2.5% for the past three years.
 NSUCO students have demonstrated solid performance on all three National Board (NBEO) examinations (see a complete listing of our National Board Results in the table below).
 But, more importantly, our graduates excel clinically in their areas of practice.
-In 2015, 30% of our graduating class members were successful in earning residency positions across the country.
-We hear time and time again about our graduate's outstanding preparation and performance at clinical residency sites across the country.
+In 2018, 28% of our graduating class members were successful in earning residency positions across the country.
+We hear repeatedly about our graduate's outstanding preparation and performance at clinical residency sites across the country.
 Each year, OD’s, MD’s, and Corporations contact us from across the country seeking to hire or provide practice opportunities to our graduates.
 The demand for NSUCO graduates is difficult to quantify, but it seems to increase each year!